qzmp10/memory_card_game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ##  Devices
-Compatible with desktop computers & mobile phones
+Display compatible with desktop computers & mobile phones

 ## Goals
 This memory card game was part of my self-education through the Odin Project curriculum.
 The intent was to practice my React skills, and practice the use of hooks & functional components.